-- We tested management's internal controls that address the risks of material misstatement related to the Company's determination of the fair value of the reporting unit. - We evaluated the reasonableness of revenue and expense growth in management's forecasts by evaluating historical forecasts to actual results and comparing the forecasts used in the income approach to (1) historical results, (2) internal communications to management and the Board of Directors, and (3) forecasted information included in Company's press releases as well as in analyst and industry reports of the Company and companies in its peer group. - With the assistance of our fair value specialists, we evaluated the discount rate, including developing a range of independent

-- estimates, and comparing those to the discount rate selected by management. - With the assistance of fair value specialists, we evaluated the revenue and EBITDA multiples in the market approach and performed the following: - We evaluated the valuation methodology and calculations in the market approach. - We independently calculated the revenue and EBITDA multiples of the Company and compared them to the multiples selected by management. - We evaluated the weighting of the revenue and EBITDA multiples in determining the fair value calculated in the market approach.
+- We tested the effectiveness of controls over the Company's evaluation of goodwill impairment, including the controls over the determination of the fair value of the reporting unit. - We evaluated the reasonableness of revenue and EBITDA growth in management's forecasts by evaluating historical forecasts to actual results and comparing the forecasts used in the income approach to (1) historical results, (2) internal communications to management and the Board of Directors, and (3) forecasted information included in Company's press releases as well as in analyst and industry reports of the Company and companies in its peer group. - With the assistance of our fair value specialists, we evaluated the discount rate, including developing a range of independent estimates, and comparing those to the discount rate selected by management. - With the assistance of fair value specialists, we evaluated the revenue and EBITDA multiples in the market approach and performed the following: - o We evaluated the valuation methodology and calculations in the market approach. - o We independently calculated the revenue and EBITDA multiples of the Company and compared them to the multiples selected by management. - o We evaluated the weighting of the revenue and EBITDA multiples in determining the fair value calculated in the market approach.